 Fermilab has a Nuisance Animal permit issued by the Illinois Department of Natural Resources (IDNR) that allows for the trapping and elimination of nuisance animals.
-During 2018, 38 reports of nuisance wildlife were received.
-One Cooper's hawk was taken to a rehabilitation center.
-Zero animals were euthanized on site.
+During 2019, 67 reports of nuisance wildlife were received.
+One great horned own and one eastern meadowlark were taken to a rehabilitation center.
+Twelve beavers and two raccoons were euthanized onsite.

 Fermilab manages the population of whitetail deer on site by contracting annually with the U.S. Department of Agriculture Wildlife Services group.
-Population modeling using data from vegetation surveys, vehicle accident reports and aerial surveillance indicated that reducing the herd in 2018 was required.
-Eighteen deer were taken in March of 2018.
+Population modeling using data from vegetation surveys, vehicle accident reports and aerial surveillance indicated that reducing the herd in 2019 was required.
+Forty-five deer were taken in March of 2019.